Wagner Group: Recruitment, training, techniques

 With increasing casualties on both sides in the war in Ukraine, the Russian government used the Wagner Group for recruitment.
-The NGO "Meduza" reported that the Russian Defense Ministry had taken control of Wagner's networks and was using its reputation for recruitment, but that the requirements had been reduced, with drug tests also reportedly not being done before duty.
-According to British intelligence, since July 2022 at the latest, the Wagner Group has been trying to recruit inmates from Russian prisons in order to alleviate the lack of cadres.
+The NGO Meduza reported that the Russian Defense Ministry had taken control of Wagner's networks and was using its reputation for recruitment, but that the requirements had been reduced, with drug tests also reportedly not being done before duty.
+According to British intelligence, since July 2022 at the latest, the Wagner Group has been trying to recruit inmates from Russian prisons in order to alleviate the lack of cadets.
 In return for agreeing to fight in Ukraine, the criminals are promised a shortening of the sentence and monetary remuneration.
 BBC Russian Service reported that according to jurists, it is not legal to send inmates to war.
+Captured and retired members report that the Wagner policy of "zeroing out" (summary execution) of fighters who retreat or desert means that in situations where regular Army units would retreat, Wagner continues its assault.
+"If they move forward, they at least have the chance to live another day.
+If they go back, they're dead for sure."
+A Ukrainian battalion commander reported that in intercepted radio traffic on the battlefield, Ukrainians hear "over and over" Wagner commanders giving the order: "Anyone who takes a step back, zero them out."

 The Wagner Group reportedly recruited imprisoned UPC rebels in the Central African Republic to fight in Mali and Ukraine.
 They are reportedly nicknamed the "Black Russians".

+In April 2023, The New York Times reported that it had interviewed several HIV-positive former Wagner fighters who said that they had been deprived of effective treatment as convicts unless they agreed to fight in the group.

 Units

 Rusich unit

 The Wagner Group includes a contingent known as Rusich, or Task Force Rusich, referred to as a "sabotage and assault reconnaissance group", which has been fighting as part of the Russian separatist forces in eastern Ukraine.
 Rusich are described as a far-right extremist or neo-Nazi unit, and their logo features a Slavic swastika.
-The group was founded by Alexey Milchakov and Yan Petrovsky in the summer of 2014, after graduating from a paramilitary training program run by the Russian Imperial Legion, the fighting arm of the Russian Imperial Movement.
+The group was founded by Alexey Milchakov and Yan Petrovsky, both of them neo-Nazis, in the summer of 2014, after graduating from a paramilitary training program run by the Russian Imperial Legion, the fighting arm of the Russian Imperial Movement.
 As of 2017, the Ukrainian Prosecutor General and the International Criminal Court (ICC) were investigating fighters of this unit for alleged war crimes committed in Ukraine.